PaloAltoNetworks/Alicloud-LB-Sandwich/README.md

 # Alicloud Load-balancer Sandwich Architecture
-This template deploys two VM-Series firewalls in a Load-Balancer Sandwich architecture in Alibaba Cloud using the VM-Series 10.0.3 image on Alibaba Cloud Marketplace.
+This template deploys two VM-Series firewalls in a Load-Balancer Sandwich architecture in Alibaba Cloud using the VM-Series (10.0.3 or 11.0.0) images on Alibaba Cloud Marketplace.
 The deployed ennvironment is as shown in the diagram below:

 ![Alicloud Load-Balancer Sandwich](diagrams/Alicloud-LB-Sandwich.png)